-If the conditions are right, cloud streets may even form over flatlands.
+If the conditions are right cloud streets will form over flatlands.
 Just as in the mountains these are the days when the lucky pilot can really go far in a short time.
+Burkhard Martens explains more

-While the wind direction must remain pretty constant at all levels the wind speed should increase with altitude.
+- While the wind direction must remain pretty constant at all levels, wind speed should increase with altitude

-The wind strength should be highest in the upper 1/3 of the space between the ground and the top of the cloud.
+- Wind strength should be highest in the upper one-third of the space between the ground and the top of the cloud

-When all these conditions are met we can expect the distance between the cloud streets to be 2.5 to 3 times the distance ground-cloud top.
-If the clouds grow to 3,000m above ground the next cloud street will probably be approximately 7-9 km away, and the cloud streets will be aligned with the wind.
+When all these conditions are met we can expect the distance between the cloud streets to be 2.5 to 3 times the distance ground-to-cloud top.
+If the clouds grow to 3,000m above ground the next cloud street will probably be approximately 7-9km away, and the cloud streets will be aligned with the wind.

-Two things to consider when utilising cloud streets to fly in flatlands:
+Here are two things to consider when using cloud streets to fly in flatlands:

-The planned direction (red) and the most efficient line (green).
+In the illustration above the planned direction is in red and the most efficient line is in green.
 The gaps in the cloud streets are used to change streets and move in the desired direction.
 Big gaps in cloud streets are also better negotiated by changing street than by attempting to cross large blue holes.

 Dolphin flying, or dolphining, is the fastest and most efficient way to put some kilometres behind us when flying XC.